 - Will it become an SQL automatically (to be followed up with by sales) or will you let it work its way up to the SQL threshold through nurture?

 - Naturally, Salesfusion is our MAP so we use the Salesfusion Event Module to manage our event leads.
-If we determine the leads from the event are sales-ready enough that they should be scored to the SQL level, then we ensure they are pushed into our CRM right away to be followed up by with our Sales Development Rep (SDR).
+If we determine the leads from the event are sales-ready enough that they should be scored to the SQL level, then we ensure they are pushed into our CRM right away to be followed up by our Sales Development Rep (SDR).

 - Will it start as an MQL that still needs to work its way to SQL status by engaging in the additional activity?